liferay/liferay-docs/develop/tutorials/articles/240-javascript-module-loaders/10-liferay-amd-module-loader.markdown

     require('liferay/html/js/autocomplete'...)

-Under the hood, this will be the same as the value shown below:
+Under the hood, this is the same as the value shown below:

     require('liferay@1.0.0/html/js/autocomplete'...)

 ## Using Liferay AMD Module Loader in @product@ [](id=using-liferay-amd-module-loader-in-liferay)

 Tools, like the [Liferay AMD Module Config Generator](https://github.com/liferay/liferay-module-config-generator), have been integrated into @product@ to make it easy for developers to create and load modules.
-An outline of the process is as follows:
+Here's how it works:

 1. The Module Config Generator scans your code and looks for AMD module `define(...)` statements.

-2. It then names the module, if it is not named already.
+2. It then names the module if it is not named already.

-3. It takes note of that information, along with the listed dependencies, as well as any other configurations specified, to create a `config.json` file.
+3. It uses that information, along with the listed dependencies, as well as any other configurations specified, to create a `config.json` file.
 Below is an example of a generated `config.json` file:

     {
         "frontend-js-web@1.0.0/html/js/parser": {